-The last two tests were considered scientifically valid by ESAC for placing a substance into one of the three following categories: non-embryotoxic, weak/moderate-embryotoxic or strong-embryotoxic.
+The last two tests were considered scientifically valid by the ECVAM Scientific Advisory Committee (ESAC) for placing a substance into one of the three following categories: nonembryotoxic, weak/moderate-embryotoxic or strong-embryotoxic.
 The WEC test is still an animal test and is considered scientifically valid only for identifying strong embryotoxic substances (ESAC, 2001).